honeycombio/refinery/config.md

 ## Stress Relief

-### Section Name: `StressRelief`

-Controls the stress relief mechanism, which is used to prevent Refinery from being overwhelmed by a large number of traces.
+`StressRelief` `StressRelief` controls the Stress Relief mechanism, which is used to prevent Refinery from being overwhelmed by a large number of traces.
-There is a metric called stress_level that is emitted as part of refinery metrics.
+There is a metric called `stress_level` that is emitted as part of Refinery metrics.
-It is a measure of refinery's throughput rate relative to its processing rate, combined with the amount of room in its internal queues, and ranges from 0 to 100.
+It is a measure of Refinery's throughput rate relative to its processing rate, combined with the amount of room in its internal queues, and ranges from `0` to `100`.
-It is generally expected to be 0 except under heavy load.
+`stress_level` is generally expected to be `0` except under heavy load.
-When stress levels reach 100, there is an increased chance that refinery will become unstable.
+When stress levels reach `100`, there is an increased chance that Refinery will become unstable.
-To avoid this problem, the Stress Relief system can do deterministic sampling on new trace traffic based solely on TraceID, without having to store traces in the cache or take the time processing sampling rules.
+To avoid this problem, the Stress Relief system can do deterministic sampling on new trace traffic based solely on `TraceID`, without having to store traces in the cache or take the time processing sampling rules.
-Existing traces in flight will be processed normally, but when Stress Relief is active, trace decisions are made deterministically on a per-span basis; all spans will be sampled according to the SamplingRate specified here.
+Existing traces in flight will be processed normally, but when Stress Relief is active, trace decisions are made deterministically on a per-span basis; all spans will be sampled according to the `SamplingRate` specified here.
-Once Stress Relief activates (by exceeding the ActivationLevel), it will not deactivate until stress_level falls below the DeactivationLevel.
+Once Stress Relief activates (by exceeding the `ActivationLevel`), it will not deactivate until `stress_level` falls below the `DeactivationLevel`.
 When it deactivates, normal trace decisions are made -- and any additional spans that arrive for traces that were active during Stress Relief will respect the decisions made during that time.
 The measurement of stress is a lagging indicator and is highly dependent on Refinery configuration and scaling.
 Other configuration values should be well tuned first, before adjusting the Stress Relief Activation parameters.